These Oven Baked Ribs are the BEST, hands down! They cook low and slow, until the meat is so tender that teeth are totally optional.

 Some of our top favorites:

-The next time you’re craving a barbecue night, try these awesome oven baked ribs.
+The next time you’re craving a barbecue night, try my version of these awesome oven baked ribs.
 They’re just as good as any you’ll get in a restaurant.

 Just remember to be patient.
 They’re going to be worth the wait!